 It was not until the 1970s that table wine grew in popularity and within the same decade, over 25 new wineries were established in our region which specialised in the production of distinctive Shiraz, Cabernet and Grenache.

-Today, McLaren Vale is host to more than 80 cellar doors and our region's wines and their makers continue to receive awards and major trophies at the most prestigious wine shows in the world.
+Today, McLaren Vale is host to more than 150 producers, including 50 cellar doors.
+Our region's wines and their makers continue to receive awards and major trophies at the world's most prestigious wine shows.